Garden Word of the Day

 Black lady beetles are smaller than our common red ladybug.
 You could fit 5 or 6 of them across the top of a dime.
 If you look closely, you will see that their dark brown or black bodies are covered with tiny, short hairs.
 They have dark legs and tan antennae.
 If you were to flip one over, you would see that the underside is also tan.
 Adult and larval forms of black lady beetle have 3 pairs of legs and adults can fly.

-Black lady beetle have the same alligator-like shape as common lady bug larvae but they are more grey.
+Black lady beetle have the same alligator-like shape as common ladybug larvae but they are more gray.
 Pupal cases look a lot like tiny snail shells.

 Black lady beetle lifecycle

 Nearly microscopic eggs are laid next to, under, or up against scale insects.
 When the eggs hatch, they begin feeding on scale insects as they go through four developmental stages, or instars.
 Ultimately, they enter a pupal stage.
 When adults emerge from the pupal case, they mate and the whole cycle begins again.

 The next time you see a tiny black beetle, make sure it’s not one of the Good Guys before squishing it!

 You can grow a surprising amount of food in your own yard.
 Ask me how!

 To help The Daily Garden grow, you may see affiliate ads sprouting up in various places.

 You can also get my book, Stop Wasting Your Yard!